xia2/xia2/doc/sphinx/serial_crystallography.rst

 performing a joint refinement on the data.
 A mask file created from the DIALS image viewer can also be provided with the option :samp:`mask=`, which will be used in spotfinding and integration.
-A few other common options to set are the :samp:`max_lattices` parameter, which determines the number of lattice to search for on each image in indexing, and :samp:`d_min` which controls the resolution limit for spotfinding and integration.
+A few other common options to set are the :samp:`max_lattices` parameter, which determines the number of lattices to search for on each image in indexing, and :samp:`d_min` which controls the resolution limit for spotfinding and integration.